 Nasal obstruction that results in mouth breathing over a long period of time can result in changes in dentofacial growth (growth of the teeth and jaws).
 This is usually picked up by a dentist or orthodontist who will then refer children for an ENT assessment.

 The most common causes are large adenoids in the back of the nose or large turbinates near front of the nose (due to allergies or hayfever).
-Other less common causes include foreign bodies (things kids put in their nostrils), choanal atresia (failure of the back of the nasal cavity to open during development), polyps (uncommon, unless the child has Cystic Fibrosis) or tumours (uncommon in children).
+Other less common causes include a deviated nasal septum, foreign bodies (things kids put in their nostrils), choanal atresia (failure of the back of the nasal cavity to open during development), polyps (uncommon, unless the child has Cystic Fibrosis) or tumours (uncommon in children).